April 1, 2014

 Here’s how “ScoutingForLove” (NFL’s SFL) describes the three aspects of its dating service:

 The new service just launched today, April 1, 2014.
-The tag line for the new NFL dating service is “NFL-SFL: True Love is Just a Pass Away”
+The tag line for the new NFL dating service is “NFL-SFL: True Love is Just a Pass Away.”
+That tag line beat out the runner-up one, “We Now Tackle Love Too.”

 Despite being married, the official first user was NFL Commissioner Roger S. Goodell, during the beta test phase.
 He was matched with the Oakland Raiders.